 It was 1927 when Pasquale Mottura, looking at the expanse of the vineyards he had earned himself, hectare by hectare, through sacrifice and dedication, decided to give new life-blood to the fruit of his labour by founding what would become one of Salento’s leading wineries.

-After almost 100 years of history, in which the love of the land and care of the vineyards have been passed down as a precious legacy from father to son over four generations, today Mottura is a leading company in Salento, an Italian excellence worldwide in the production of fine wines.
+After almost 100 years of history, in which the love of the land and care of the vineyards have been passed down as a precious legacy from father to son over four generations, today Mottura is a leading Winery in Puglia, an Italian excellence worldwide in the production of fine wines.